DuretiTilmo/-PWA-Text-Editor/README.md

 -------------------------------------
 ## Description

 This web application is a text editor app that runs in the browser.
-It uses indexDB database for storing and retrieving data.
-This application can function online as well as offline.
+It uses indexDB database for storing and retrieving data, has a service worker that caches static assets, is bundled with webpack and it can be installed as a Progessive Web Applicatioin.
+This application can efficiently function online as well as offline.

 ## Links